Image Service

 - WCF Hosting Options (MSDN.com)

-- Configure CMS describes the syntax used in the description of the configuration elements.
+- Configure CMS describes the syntax of the configuration elements.